 marketing includes engaging or attempting to engage in any of the following activities by any means, including door to door or by telephone or other electronic means —

-(a) negotiations for, or dealings in respect of, a contract for the supply of electricity to a customer; or
+(a) negotiations for, or dealings in respect of, a contract for the supply of electricity to a small use customer; or

-(b) advertising, promotion, market research or public relations in relation to the supply of electricity to customers.
+(b) advertising, promotion, market research or public relations in relation to the supply of electricity to small use customers.

+[Section 78 amended: No. 10 of 2024 s.
+16 and 23.]

 79. Code of conduct

 (1) The Authority may, in consultation with the committee, approve a code of conduct under this section.